predis/predis/README.md

 ### Loading the library ###

-To automatically load all of its files, Predis relies on the autoloading features of PHP and complies with the [PSR-0 standard](http://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) for interoperability with most of the major frameworks and libraries.
+Predis relies on the autoloading features of PHP to automatically load the needed files and complies with the [PSR-0 standard](http://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) for interoperability with most of the major frameworks and libraries.
 Everything is transparently handled for you when installing the library using Composer, but you can also leverage its own autoloader class